Yarra River

 The Yarra River or historically, the Yarra Yarra River, (Kulin languages: Berrern, Birr-arrung, Bay-ray-rung, Birarang, Birrarung, and Wongete) is a perennial river in south-central Victoria, Australia.

 The lower stretches of the Yarra are where Victoria's state capital Melbourne was established in 1835, and today metropolitan Greater Melbourne dominates and influences the landscape of its lower reaches.
-From its source in the Yarra Ranges, it flows 242 km west through the Yarra Valley which opens out into plains as it winds its way through Greater Melbourne before emptying into Hobsons Bay in northernmost Port Phillip Bay.
+From its source in the Yarra Ranges, it flows 242 km west through the Yarra Valley, which opens out into plains as it winds its way through Greater Melbourne before emptying into Hobsons Bay in northernmost Port Phillip Bay.

 The river has been a major food source and meeting place for Indigenous Australians for thousands of years.
 Shortly after the arrival of European settlers, land clearing forced the remaining Wurundjeri people into neighbouring territories and away from the river.
-Originally called Birrarung by the Wurundjeri, the current name was mistranslated from another Wurundjeri term in the Boonwurrung language; Yarro-yarro, meaning "ever-flowing".
+Originally called Birrarung by the Wurundjeri, the current name was mistranslated from another Wurundjeri term in the Boonwurrung language, Yarro-yarro, meaning "ever-flowing."

 The river was utilised primarily for agriculture by early European settlers.
 The landscape of the river has changed dramatically since 1835.
 The course has been progressively disrupted and the river widened in places.
 The first of many crossings of the Yarra River to facilitate transport was built in Princes Bridge.
 Beginning with the Victorian gold rush it was extensively mined, creating the Pound Bend Tunnel in Warrandyte, and the Big and Little Peninsula Tunnels above Warburton.
-Widening and dams, like the Upper Yarra Reservoir have helped protect Melbourne from major flooding.
+Widening and dams, like the Upper Yarra Reservoir, have helped protect Melbourne from major flooding.
 The catchment's upper reaches are also affected by logging.
 Industrialisation ultimately led to the destruction of the marshlands at the confluence of the Yarra and Maribyrnong Rivers in the area around Coode Island in West Melbourne.

 Today, the Yarra mouth including Swanson and Appleton docks are used for container shipping by the Port of Melbourne, which is the busiest on the continent.
-The city reach which is inaccessible to larger watercrafts, has seen increased use for both transport and recreational boating (including kayaking, canoeing, rowing and swimming).
-In March 2019, it was reported that the river's environmental health is at risk due to litter, pollution, pets and urban development.
+The city reach, which is inaccessible to larger watercrafts, has seen increased use for both transport and recreational boating (including kayaking, canoeing, rowing and swimming).
+In March 2019, it was reported that the river's environmental health is at risk due to litter, pollution, pets, and urban development.

-The annual Moomba festival celebrates the Yarra River's increasing cultural significance to Melbourne.
 Melbourne Water is the lead agency for implementing the Yarra Strategic Plan (Burndap Birrarung Burndap Unmarkoo) 2022-32.
 The plan gives effect to the community's long-term vision for the Yarra and supports collaborative management of the river and its lands.
+The annual Moomba festival celebrates the Yarra River's increasing cultural significance to Melbourne.